Juliano-Canedo/Configuring-Roles-for-Permissions/README.md

 <h2>Steps</h2>

 - Step 1: Log in to osTicket as Administrator.
-Go to Admin Panel ->l Agents -> Roles -> Add Role and name it "Supreme Admin"
+Go to Admin Panel -> Agents -> Roles -> Add Role and name it "Supreme Admin"
 - Step 3:
 - Step 4:
 - Step 5: